Birgitte, Duchess of Gloucester

 Birgitte, Duchess of Gloucester (born Birgitte Eva van Deurs Henriksen; 20 June 1946) is a Danish-born member of the British royal family.
 She is married to Prince Richard, Duke of Gloucester, a grandson of King George V.

 Early life and education

 Birgitte Eva van Deurs Henriksen was born on 20 June 1946 in Odense, Denmark, the younger daughter of lawyer Asger Preben Wissing Henriksen and his wife, Vivian van Deurs.
-She was educated in Odense and at finishing schools in Lausanne and Cambridge.
-She took her mother's ancestral name van Deurs on 15 January 1966, after her parents' separation.
-After completing a three-year course in Commercial and Economic Studies in Copenhagen, she moved back to the United Kingdom in 1971 to work as a secretary at the Royal Danish Embassy in London.
+She was educated in Odense and later attended finishing schools in Lausanne and Cambridge.
+She took her mother's ancestral name, van Deurs, on 15 January 1966 following her parents' separation.
+After completing a three-year course in Commercial and Economic Studies in Copenhagen, she moved to the United Kingdom in 1971 to work as a secretary at the Royal Danish Embassy in London.